-Clinical Coverage Criteria: Intermittent skilled therapy may be covered and authorized in a nursing facility when specific conditions are met.
+Clinical Coverage Criteria:

+Intermittent skilled therapy may be covered and authorized in a nursing facility when specific conditions are met.
 For intermittent skilled therapy to be considered reasonable and necessary, the services must meet Medicare guidelines and must include all of the following:

 - Services should be considered accepted standards of medical practice for the specific and effective treatment of the member's condition.
 The amount, frequency and duration of services must be reasonable under the accepted standards of practice; and - 2.
 Services shall be of a level of complexity for the condition of the member that it requires the skills of a therapist to safely and effectively perform the service.
 A therapy plan of care is developed either by the physician/non-physician practitioner (NPP), or by the physical therapist who will provide the physical therapy services, or the occupational therapist who will provide the occupational therapy services.
 The plan must be certified by a physician/NPP; and - 3.
-Rehabilitative therapy, the member's condition has the potential to recover or improve in function in response to therapy, maximum improvement is yet to be attained; and there is an expectation that the anticipated improvement is attainable in a reasonable and generally predictable period of time.
-Evaluation, re-evaluation and progress documentation must describe objective measurements which shows improvements in function or decrease in severity; and - 4.
+In the case of Rehabilitative therapy, the member's condition has the potential to recover or improve in function in response to therapy, maximum improvement is yet to be attained; and there is an expectation that the anticipated improvement is attainable in a reasonable and generally predictable period of time.
+Evaluation, reevaluation and progress documentation must describe objective measurements which shows improvements in function or decrease in severity; and - 4.
 Skilled Therapy may be needed and improvement in the member's condition may occur, even where a chronic or terminal condition exists.
 In the absence of full or partial recovery, the need for therapy services may be required intermittently to determine the need for assistive equipment or establish a program to maximize function.
-The deciding factor is that the service requires the skills of a therapist to maintain, prevent or slow further deterioration of the functional status; and - 5.
-The services that are provided must meet the description of skilled therapy below.
+The deciding factor is that the service requires the skills of a therapist to maintain, prevent or slow further deterioration of the functional status.